TechnologyClassroom/SetupNotes/GNULinux/UbuntuServer.md

 ip a
 sudo nano /etc/network/interfaces
 ```
+* Do not change lo.

-* Add each missing interface with allow-hotplug instead of allow.
+Add each missing interface from ip a with allow-hotplug instead of auto.

+Change the default NIC from auto to allow-hotplug.

 * Install proprietary nvidia drivers and cuda toolkit
 ```
+# THIS IS PORTION IS OUT OF DATE
 sudo su
 init 3
 wget -q http://us.download.nvidia.com/XFree86/Linux-x86_64/375.66/NVIDIA-Linux-x86_64-375.66.run